Italian Football Federation: History

 Between 1964 and 1980, foreign players were banned from the Italian league, primarily to revive the national team.

 In December 1998, the FIGC celebrated its centenary at the Stadio Olimpico in a match featuring Italy vs World XI, with Italy winning 6–2.

 The FIGC was placed in administration in May 2006 as a result of the 2006 Italian football scandal and was put under the management of Guido Rossi.
 In May 2006, Rossi was chosen and accepted the role of president of Telecom Italia.
 This appointment caused angry reactions from club presidents in Italy.
 On 19 September, Rossi resigned as Commissioner of FIGC.
 On 21 September, Luca Pancalli, head of the Italian Paralympic Committee, was chosen to replace Rossi.

-On 2 April 2007, a new President was elected, with former Vice-President Giancarlo Abete being voted by 264 grand electors out of 271.
+On 2 April 2007, a new President was elected, with former Vice-President Giancarlo Abete being voted in by 264 grand electors out of 271.

-Following the 2014 FIFA World Cup Abete resigned and Carlo Tavecchio was elected president of the Federation and Michele Uva as general manager.
-The new governance began many reforms on the main aspects of Italian football, particularly through the use of young players trained in Italy, the economic sustainability - financial professional clubs, start the reorganization of the operating structure of the FIGC.
-In support of the activity and with a view of maximum transparency, the FIGC public a series of documents: Football Report, Integrated Budget (evolution of the Social Report), Management Report, Income Statement of Italian football.
+Following the 2014 FIFA World Cup, Abete resigned and Carlo Tavecchio was elected president of the Federation, with Michele Uva as general manager.
+The new governance began many reforms on the main aspects of Italian football, particularly the use of young players trained in Italy, the economic and financial sustainability of professional clubs, and the reorganization of the operating structure of the FIGC.
+In support of the activity and with a view to maximum transparency, the FIGC published a series of documents: the Football Report, the Integrated Budget (evolution of the Social Report), the Management Report, and the Income Statement of Italian football.
 On 20 November 2017, Tavecchio resigned as Italian Football Federation president, seven days after Italy failed to qualify for the 2018 FIFA World Cup, the first time since 1958.
+The inability to elect a new federal president through elections made it necessary for the Italian Olympic Committee to appoint a special commissioner: the role was entrusted to Roberto Fabbricini.

+On 22 October 2018, Gabriele Gravina was elected president with 97.2% of the vote, after the Federation had been led for just over eight months by extraordinary commissioner Roberto Fabbricini.
+Gravina had resigned as Lega Pro president on 16 October 2018.
+In the FIGC elections of 22 February 2021, Gabriele Gravina ran again for the presidency of the FIGC against his deputy Cosimo Sibilia, president of the Lega Nazionale Dilettanti (who supported him), with the support of most professional clubs, the Associazione Italiana Allenatori Calcio, and the Associazione Italiana Calciatori, and was re-elected with 73.45% of the vote.
+On 20 April 2021, Gabriele Gravina was also elected to the UEFA Executive Committee with 53 votes out of 55, becoming the first of eight elected.